AndreasExner/ioBroker-IoT-Framework/README.md

 **Important:**

 Be sure to have this file in the same folder like the primary .ino file.
-Opening the primary .ino file in Arduino editor should loaded  the extension automatically.
+Opening the primary .ino file in Arduino editor should load  the extension automatically.